jgoerzen/lorapipe/doc/lorapipe.1.md

    packet.
 Due to processing delays on the receiving end, packets cannot be transmitted immediately back to back.
 Increase this if you are seeing frequent receive errors for back-to-back packets, which may be indicative of a late listen.
+Experimentation has shown that a value of 120 is needed for very large packets, and is the default.
+You may be able to use 50ms or less if you are sending small packets.

 *PORT*
 :  The name of the serial port to which the radio is attached.